 If you want to taste the fabulous wines of the region, take the road south towards Blenheim.
 This is the heart of the Marlborough wine region.
-Explore the vineyards and sample their sparkling Chardonnay, complex Pinot Noir and many more.
-Just be sure you have a sober or an additional driver.
+Explore the vineyards and sample their sparkling Chardonnay, complex Pinot Noir, and many more.

-Useful tips: Make sure to notify your supplier when you collect your vehicle about your inter-island travel plans.
+Useful tips: Make sure to notify your rental provider when you collect your vehicle about your inter-island travel plans.
 Inter-Island Ferry means the ferry trip on a car and passenger ferry in either direction between the North and South Islands of New Zealand.
 Note that it takes around 3 to 3.5 hours to travel from the North Island to the South Island with a ferry.

 Day 5: Visit the Botanic Gardens in Christchurch

 Explore central Christchurch for some local history at the charming heritage building of the Canterbury Museum, or stretch your legs with a leisurely walk through the Christchurch Botanic Gardens.

-Shop in the picturesque Spanish Mission style New Regent Street or visit the funky new pop shops at Cashel Mall.
+Shop in the picturesque Spanish Mission style New Regent Street, or visit the funky Cashel Mall.

-Treat yourself and ride the Christchurch Gondola to enjoy the stunning views of the city and beyond from the top.
+Treat yourself and ride the Christchurch Gondola to enjoy stunning views of the city.
 Relax with a coffee or grab a snack at the Red Rock Cafe after, and check out what items to buy at the Shop at the Top.

 Useful tips: Note that from April to October, ice and snow can affect the roads.
-Snow Coverage is compulsory if renters want to travel above the snow line.
+Snow Coverage is compulsory if renters want to drive their rental car above the snow line.

 Day 6: Experience the wonders of Queenstown